Deptford St Nicholas: Poor law

 Following the Poor Law Amendment Act 1834 the parish was grouped into the Greenwich Poor Law Union with Greenwich, Deptford St Paul and Woolwich.
 The parish elected three of the twenty members of the board of guardians.
 Woolwich left the union in 1868.
 The union ceased to exist and the parish had no further role in the administration of the poor law following the Local Government Act 1929.

 Abolition

 The parish became part of the Metropolitan Borough of Greenwich in 1900 and the Greenwich District Board of Works was replaced by Greenwich Borough Council.
-The civil parish had only nominal existence for administration of the Poor Law until 1930 when it was abolished, and the borough and parish of Greenwich became aligned.
+The civil parish had only nominal existence for administration of the Poor Law until 1 April 1930 when it was abolished to form Borough of Greenwich and borough and parish became aligned.
 All civil parishes were then abolished in Greater London on 1 April 1965.

 The former area of the parish became part of the London Borough of Greenwich in 1965, but following boundary changes in 1994, the former parish is now split between the London Borough of Lewisham and the Royal Borough of Greenwich.